scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 #### Next Steps

 I don't have a live project that is using this currently but I would like to extend it a bit further and think about a few more use cases.
-I aim to add a few example DAGS to Github soon and flesh out the documentation generally.
+I aim to illustrate these by adding a set of example DAGS to Github soon and to flesh out the documentation generally.
 I also need to think more about the best approach for exception handling and logging.
+I'd also like to know whether anyone else has tried Airflow with TM1.